mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/blackbody_modeling.rst.txt

     >>>
     >>> sed = bb_atm.sed(bb_temp, wavelengths, pwv)

-**Note:** If desired, the SED of a black body without atmospheric effects can be achieved by specifying a PWV level of zero.
+..
+Note::: If desired, the SED of a black body without atmospheric effects can
+    be achieved by specifying a PWV level of zero.

 Magnitude
 =========